microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 *  **Add peripherals to the project**

-Add DAC, Timer 2 and Timer 4 peripherals to the project from Device Resources → Drivers.
+Add DAC, TMR2 and TMR4 peripherals to the project from Device Resources → Drivers.

 ![peripherals](images/Peripherals.png)